How To Feed A Loon

 • Heat your griddle or skillet over medium-high heat.
 Place the buns on the griddle/skillet, cut side down, and cook until toasted and lightly browned, about 3 minutes.
 Use a spatula to pick them up and set them aside.

-• Add 2 tbsp of the oil to the griddle/skillet and heat until shimmering.
+• Add 2 tablespoon of the oil to the griddle/skillet and heat until shimmering.
 Add the onions and sauté, stirring frequently, until very soft and starting to turn brown and caramelize, about 10 to 15 minutes.
 Use a spatula and spoon to transfer to a bowl.

 • Add another 1 tablespoon of oil to the hot griddle/skillet.
 Add the sliced meat evenly across the surface.
 Don't bother them for a minute or so.
 Then, start to gently stir them around, and cook until almost no longer pink.
 Add the salt and pepper and stir to combine.